China excels in international education rankings, with its teenagers topping the tables in reading, mathematics and science.

 The latest results, published in December 2019, show China ranked number one in all disciplines.

-It must be pointed out, however, that China's results aren't indicative of the whole country.
+I need to point out, however, that China’s results aren’t indicative of the whole country.

 Beijing, Shanghai, Jiangsu province and Zhejiang province represent China as a whole.